-Total breakdown of the remuneration by business areas provided by GBI over performance year 2014 is provided in the table below.
+Total breakdown of the remuneration by business areas provided by GBI over performance year 2017 is provided in the table below.

-Table 10.4-1

-Total remuneration over performance year 2014
+Total remuneration over performance year 2017 (EUR 1,000) 2017 2016

-(EUR 1,000)

-Management Body 2,804
+Management Body 3,281 2,843

-Commercial Units 9,033
+Commercial Units 7,268 6,363

-Non Commercial Units 12,650
+Non Commercial Units 15,420 14,649

-Total 24,487
+Total 25,969 23,855

 The professional activities of staff, individually or collectively, can exert influence on a firm's risk profile.
-Accordingly GBI analyses its job descriptions and responsibilities in relation to their possible impact on the Bank's risk profile.
+Accordingly, GBI analyses its job descriptions and responsibilities in relation to their possible impact on the Bank's risk profile.
 The Bank assesses the degree of seniority of individual members of staff, the size of the obligations into which a staff member may enter and as an overall criterion, the size of the bank is taken into account, as well as its internal organization and the nature, scope and complexity of the Bank's business.

-On the basis of this assessment the Bank has 43 "Identified Staff" who are designated based on qualitative and/or quantitative criteria.
-The total Remuneration awarded to the 43 Identified Staff members are as shown below of which one member received a total remuneration of more than EUR 1 million, which falls under remuneration bracket 1.5 - 2 million:
+On the basis of this assessment the Bank has 39 "Identified Staff" who are designated based on qualitative and/or quantitative criteria.
+The total remuneration awarded to the 39 Identified Staff members are as shown below of which no member received a total remuneration of more than EUR 1 million.

-Table 10.4-2 Remuneration for Identified Staff in 2014 (EUR 1,000) Total fixed remuneration 2014 8,282 Total variable remuneration paid over performance year 2014 24 3,513 Total outstanding deferred variable remuneration 25 3,137 Number of employees received severance pay - Amount of explicit ex post performance adjustment - Sign-on bonus -
+Remuneration for Identified Staff in 2017 (EUR 1,000) 2017 2016 Total fixed remuneration 2017 8,339 7,903 Total variable remuneration paid over performance year 2017 21 1,284 1,437 Total outstanding deferred variable remuneration 22 1,161 1,654 Number of employees received severance pay 3 2 Amount of explicit ex post performance adjustment - - Sign-on bonus - -

 It is the Bank's policy not to award any "sign-on" or "welcome" bonus payment.
-In the reporting year 2014 no severance payment and no malus arrangement have been made to Identified Staff members.
+In the reporting year 2017, 3 severance payments have been made to Identified Staff members.

-An amount equal to 40% of the variable remuneration awarded over performance year 2014 has been deferred by GBI and will become entitled to the deferred amount as it proportionally vests.
-It will become payable in three equal instalments during the period of three years.
+An amount equal to 40% of the variable remuneration awarded over performance year 2017 has been deferred by GBI and will become entitled to the deferred amount as it proportionally vests.
+It will become payable in three equal instalments during the period of upcoming three years.
 The first payment of the deferred variable remuneration allowance will be executed in the following performance year.
 Before the disbursement of the yearly deferred variable remuneration component, the Bank applies the expost risk adjustment malus arrangement and will still be able to adjust the deferred variable remuneration (by ways of reduction) on the basis of a re-evaluation of the employee's performance.
 Further, GBI has the right to reclaim the variable remuneration paid if it is established that the variable remuneration was based on incorrect (financial) data or objectives or when it concerns a breach of code of conduct, a fraudulent action or have led to considerable loss and/or damage to the reputation of GBI and / or group entity.

-24 Includes the variable remuneration paid over performance year 2014 and including the deferred part for previous performance years
+21 Includes the variable remuneration paid over performance year 2017 and including the deferred part for previous performance years.

-25 Includes the deferred annual remuneration over performance year 2014 and including the deferred part for previous performance years
+22 Includes the deferred annual remuneration over performance year 2017 and including the deferred part for previous performance years.